Last updated on September 25th, 2023

 Should You Apply for the Destiny Mastercard?

 Overall, there isn’t a lot to dislike about the Destiny Mastercard.
-The card compares favorably to both the Indigo Platinum Mastercard and the Milestone Gold Mastercard – two other quality credit repair credit cards from Genesis Financial Card Services.
-And since those cards are always two of the most popular unsecured credit cards for bad credit, the Destiny is in great company.
+The card compares favorably to both the Indigo Mastercard and the Milestone Mastercard – and since those cards are always two of the most popular unsecured credit cards for bad credit, the Destiny is in great company.

-Repairing your credit takes patience, persistence, and the right tools.
-While Destiny can’t force you to spend responsibly, it provides you with the right tools for the job of boosting your credit score.
+Working your way up in your credit journey takes patience, persistence, and the right tools.
+While Destiny can’t force you to spend responsibly, it provides you with the right tools for the job.
 If you use your card to make small purchases, keep your credit utilization low, and pay your bill in full and on time each month, the Destiny Mastercard will do the rest.